Skip to main content

 Work in progress.
 Currently unavailable.

-The pre-load execution via staging dataset allows to execute checks on the destination and trigger actions before data is loaded into the dataset.
-This is effectively using post-load checks before a 2nd load phase.
+The pre-load execution via staging dataset allows you to execute checks on the destination and trigger actions before data is loaded into the dataset.
+This is effectively using post-load checks before a second load phase.

 info